storybookjs/react-native/docs/src/pages/configurations/default-config/index.md

 ### CSS Support

-You can simply import CSS files wherever you want, whether it's in the storybook config file, a UI component, or inside a story definition file.
+You can import CSS files wherever you want, whether it's in the storybook config file, a UI component, or inside a story definition file.

 Basically, you can import CSS like this: